Configuring autowt

 boolean | true |

-If true , automatically kills processes running in a worktree's directory before cleanup.
+If true , automatically kills shell processes (zsh, bash, sh, fish) running directly in the worktree directory before cleanup.
+Only looks in the main directory (non-recursive for speed).
 ENV: AUTOWT_CLEANUP_KILL_PROCESSES CLI: --kill / --no-kill |

 kill_process_timeout |